 - Pat dry the chicken, place it on a cutting board, and season it with the spice mix.

-- Add the chicken in batches, brown it skin side down for 2-3 minutes, flip it and brown it for more2 minutes.
+- Add the chicken in batches, brown it skin side down for 2-3 minutes, flip it, and brown it for two more minutes.
 Set it aside on a plate.

 - Add the chicken stock, and deglaze the pot using a wooden spoon to scrape any stuck brown bits from the bottom.

 - Insert a trivet and arrange the chicken thighs onto it.
 Slightly overlapping is ok.

 - Close and lock the lid, and set the vent to the SEALING position.
 Select the PRESSURE COOK/MANUAL setting and set the cooking time for 10 minutes at high pressure.

 - When the cooking ends and the instant pot beeps that it's done, you have two options: allow to naturally release the pressure for extra tender, fall of the bone meat, or quick release for chewier yet still tender meat.